postgrespro/pg_probackup/Documentation.md

 **checkdb Options**

     --amcheck
-Performs logical verification of indexes for the specified Postgres Pro instance if no corruption was found while checking data files.
+Performs logical verification of indexes for the specified PostgreSQL instance if no corruption was found while checking data files.
 Optionally, you can skip validation of data files by specifying --skip-block-validation.
 You must have the amcheck extension installed in the database to check its indexes.
 For databases without amcheck, index verification will be skipped.

     --heapallindexed
 Checks that all heap tuples that should be indexed are actually indexed.
-You can use this option only together with the --amcheck option starting from Postgres Pro 11.
+You can use this option only together with the --amcheck option starting from PostgreSQL 11.

 **Remote Backup Options**
 This section describes the options related to running backup and restore operations remotely via SSH.
 These options can be used with add-instance, set-config, backup, restore, archive-push, and archive-get commands.